Last updated - February 10th 2020

 What happens if booked assistance is not provided

 If your journey is delayed as a result of our failure to provide assistance, we will be happy to offer compensation in line with our company policy.
-Contact Customer Services for further advice or to make a claim.
+Contact Customer Relations for further advice or to make a claim.

 All Grand Central trains offer both First and Standard Class accommodation and enjoy high levels of comfort with improved seating and leg room.
 Where possible, seats are lined up with windows so that you can enjoy the views as you travel and most seats are available to be reserved in advance.
 Free Wi-Fi is available for all passengers to use (subject to availability) and power points for laptops and phones are provided at-seat in all carriages.
 Luggage racks are provided at the end of each carriage for storing larger items.
-Space for smaller items is available behind seats and in overhead racks.
+Space for smaller items is available behind seats and in the overhead racks.
 Smoking is not permitted by law on any part of any train or at any station.
 We do not allow the use of electronic cigarettes on our trains.
 Our staff are highly trained and customer focused, so if you require any help during your journey please ask a member of the crew.

 Cyclists are welcome on board Grand Central services.
 We offer three cycle spaces in Coach B on our five-car Class 180 Adelante trains, two of which are reservable, and one of which is available on a first-come, first-served basis.
-You can reserve a cycle space by calling Customer Relations on 0345 603 4852 (Option 5).
+You can reserve a cycle space by calling Customer Relations on 0345 603 4852 (Option 4 then option 1).
 Folding bikes can be carried on as luggage.
 If you are part of a large group of cyclists, call us in advance to ensure we are able to accommodate all cycles on a particular train.

 Two well behaved pets are welcome on-board Grand Central services free of charge, as long as they do not occupy a seat.
 Please ensure your pet does not disturb other passengers.
 All animals except dogs must be carried in a fully enclosed basket or carrier.
 Full details are available in the National Rail Conditions of Travel.